Tony Osbaldiston (chairman)

 The board as a whole, including the audit committee members, considers the nature and extent of the Group's risk management and internal control framework and the risk profile that is acceptable in order to achieve the Group's strategic objectives.
 As a result, it is considered that the board has fulfilled its obligations under the Code.

 Details of the Group risk management and internal control processes are set out in the risk management section of the strategic report.

 The Group operates a comprehensive whistleblowing policy.
 Accordingly, staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
 The committee reviews adherence with this policy on an ongoing basis.

-The committee has undertaken a detailed assessment of the viability statement and recommended to the board that the directors can believe that they have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three-year period of their assessment.
-The viability statement can be found in the strategic report.
+The committee has undertaken a detailed assessment of the viability statement and recommended to the board that the directors could have a reasonable expectation that the Company will be able to continue in operation and meet its liabilities as they fall due over the three-year period of their assessment.
+The viability statement can be found in the financial review section of the strategic report.